Try for free

 • Pro plan: $71 per user/month

-• Note: All paid plans require a minimum of 5 users.
+• All plans require a minimum of 5 users.
+Onboarding assistance is an additional cost.

 Source: Monday.com